 We have started raising rabbits, rats and mice again as prey food items for cats and dogs.
 We also are offering our culled laying hens and roosters for cat/dog raw diets.

-Contact us if you're interested in local grass hay from the 2016 or 2017 growing seasons, and we'll let you know what hay we have available.
+Contact us if you're interested in local grass hay from the 2017 growing seasons, and we'll let you know what hay we have available.

-We will have Oberhasli and Saanen wethers available later in the year, along with weanling Tamworth piglets early in 2018.
+We will have Oberhasli and Saanen wethers available later in the year, along with weanling Tamworth piglets later in 2018.
 Contact us if you are interested.

 Our farming, gardening, and livestock books are always available via our website.
 We have an extensive Bookstore with dozens of book titles for topics including: